Are Rat Terriers Good with Kids? Family Guide

 Age-Appropriate Interactions

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Rat Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and hip dysplasia.
+For Rat Terriers, the inputs that matter most are a small frame, a moderate shedding coat, and breed-level risk for luxating patella and hip dysplasia.

 Teaching Children